hyperjumptech/monika/docs/src/pages/guides/probes.md

 | allowUnauthorized (optional) | (boolean), If set to true, will make https agent to not check for ssl certificate validity                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | followRedirects (optional)   | The request follows redirects as many times as specified here.
 If unspecified, it will fallback to the value set by the [follow redirects flag](https://monika.hyperjump.tech/guides/cli-options#follow-redirects)                                                                                                                                                                                                                                                                                                                                                                                |

+### Good to know

+To reduce network usage, HTTP responses are cached with 5 time-to-live by default.
+This cache is then reused for requests with identical HTTP request config, e.g. headers, method, url.

+This cache is usable for probes which does not have [chaining requests.](https://hyperjumptech.github.io/monika/guides/examples#requests-chaining)

 ## Request Body

 By default, the request body will be treated as-is.
 If the request header's `Content-Type` is set to `application/x-www-form-urlencoded`, it will be serialized into URL-safe string in UTF-8 encoding.
 Body payloads will vary on the specific probes being requested.
 For HTTP requests, the body and headers are defined like this: